Kogoronegirito/NEW-SNTS-MAIN-CHEAT/README.md

+SNTS PROPRIETARY LICENSE
-Copyright (c) 2025 SNTS.
+© 2025 SNTS.
 All Rights Reserved.
+Description

-This repository and all its contents—including code, assets, documentation, media, and related files—are proprietary intellectual property of SNTS.
+This repository and all of its contents — including code, assets, documentation, and media — are proprietary property of SNTS.

-──────────────────────────────────────────────
-🚫 STRICTLY PROHIBITED ACTIONS ──────────────────────────────────────────────
-You are NOT allowed to:
+Unauthorized copying, modification, or redistribution is strictly prohibited.

+Restrictions

+You may not:

-• Copy, fork, clone, redistribute, re-upload, or mirror this repository or any part of it.
+Copy, fork, clone, or mirror this repository.

+Re-upload, redistribute, or republish any part of it.

-• Modify, adapt, translate, or create derivative works based on this repository.
+Modify or create derivative works based on its content.

-• Include or embed any portion of this repository into other software, scripts, or packages.
-• Sell, license, sublicense, or make available this material on any platform (public or private).
+Sell, license, or include any portion in other projects.

-• Repost or republish the content on GitHub, Discord, Pastebin, Roblox, or any other site.
+Post or share this repository (or its content) on any other platform.

-Any unauthorized reproduction or distribution of this material is strictly prohibited and may result in immediate DMCA action, permanent takedown requests, and legal proceedings.
+Any unauthorized use will result in immediate DMCA takedown and possible legal action.

-──────────────────────────────────────────────
-⚖️ LEGAL NOTICE
-──────────────────────────────────────────────
+Legal Notice

-This repository is protected by international copyright laws and digital rights management policies.
-Violations will be pursued under applicable laws, including the Digital Millennium Copyright Act (DMCA).
+This repository is protected under international copyright and the Digital Millennium Copyright Act (DMCA).

-By accessing, downloading, or using any part of this repository, you agree to these terms.
+By accessing or using this repository, you agree to these terms and acknowledge SNTS ownership.

-──────────────────────────────────────────────
-📩 CONTACT & PERMISSION
-──────────────────────────────────────────────
+Contact

-For licensing, collaboration, or permission requests:
+For licensing or permission requests:
-→ Contact: kogoronegirito@gmail.com
+Email: kogoronegirito@gmail.com

-→ Owner: SNTS Development
+Owner: SNTS Development
-→ Year: 2025
+Year: 2025
-→ Jurisdiction: Philippines
+Jurisdiction: Philippines

-──────────────────────────────────────────────
-📜 SUMMARY
-──────────────────────────────────────────────
-• All Rights Reserved © 2025 SNTS
+Summary

-• No Copying — No Forking — No Reuploads — No Redistribution
-• DMCA Protected — Violators will be reported and removed
+No Copying • No Forking • No Reuploads • No Redistribution DMCA Protected — Violators will be reported and removed